javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 - **Universal Set:** The totality of all the things that exist pertaining to the domain of interest.
 It is the set of all objects or elements considered in a problem or a system.
   - <u>Closed-world</u> implies assuming it is complete and known with absolute certainty.
 What isn't considered here doesn't exist in our model.
   - <u>Open-world</u> assumes the universal set may be incomplete.
 We **won't consider this here**.
-- **Elements of the Universal Set:** All the objects of interest, and can be defined: precisely (unique) or imprecisely (not unique).
+- **Elements of the Universal Set:** All the objects of interest that can be defined: precisely (unique) or imprecisely (not unique).
 For example, let's take the universal set of all registered vehicles in Spain:
   - <u>Precise element:</u> The vehicle with the registration number 1234ABC.
 (A specific, uniquely identifiable, registered vehicle.)
   - <u>Imprecise element:</u> A red car.
 (Many vehicles could satisfy this vague description, but we might not have more information than this.)
 - **Set or an event:** A collection of elements from a universal set of interest.
 Can again be defined either precisely or imprecisely, which makes reference to the objective or subjective nature of the criteria.